12 Baby Products That Are Great for Adults—and Brilliant Ways to Use Them

 For parents with sick kids, Pedialyte is a must-have for keeping them hydrated.
 Take advantage of this drink’s electrolyte replenishing powers to cure your next hangover.
 Check out these surprising hangover cures from around the world.

 Your toddler isn’t the only one with skin that needs a little babying.
 Use an all-natural, high SPF baby sunscreen to protect yourself from the sun and some of the chemical additives found in adult sunscreen.
 Want to learn more about protecting your skin this summer?
-Check out these five sunscreen dos and don’ts.
+Check out these sunscreen dos and don’ts.

 Baby powder shouldn’t be banished to the nursery.
 During a hot and humid day, nothing keeps sensitive areas dry like a sprinkle of baby powder.
 Here are more brilliant uses for baby powder.

 Most nursing mothers have experienced the soothing effects of an over-the-counter nipple balm.
 Don’t throw this baby product out just because you’re no longer nursing, as it works amazingly well as a healing balm for dry, cracked lips and even rough heels and elbows.
-If you’ve tried everything to heal your chapped lips, read up on these seven reasons your lips are chapped and how to heal them.
+If you’ve tried everything to heal your chapped lips, read up on these reasons your lips are chapped and how to heal them.

 Made for a baby’s soft sensitive skin, use baby wash for showers if your skin is too sensitive for other body wash products.
 And if you have very reactive skin, consider showering less often.